Music of Haiti

 The Music of Haiti combines a wide range of influences drawn from the diverse population that has settled on this Caribbean island.
 It often has hints of French, African rhythms, Spanish elements and others who have inhabited the island of Hispaniola and minor native Taino influences.
 Styles of music unique to the nation of Haiti include music derived from rara parading music, twoubadou ballads, mini-jazz rock bands, rasin movement, hip hop Creole, the wildly popular compas, and méringue as its basic rhythm.
 Haitian music is influenced mostly by European colonial ties and African migration (through slavery).
 In the case of European colonization, musical influence has derived primarily from the French.

 One of Haiti's musical traditions is known to outsiders simply as compas.
 But in the former non-standardized Haitian Creole, Haitians identify it variously as compa, conpa, and konpa-dirèk.
 Regardless of its various spellings, compas refers to a complex, ever-changing music genre that fuses African rhythms, European ballroom dancing, and Haitian bourgeois aesthetics.
 The word may have derived from the Spanish compás, which relates to the musical rhythm of the "beat" or "pulse."
 One of the most distinctive features of Haitian compas music is its steady, pulsing drumbeat, which makes it easy to dance to.

 Haïti Chérie is a traditional patriotic and most recognizable song of Haiti that was written and composed by Dr. Othello Bayard de Cayes and was initially called Souvenir d'Haïti.
 It represents the pride Haitian people feel for their country and culture.
 Within the Haitian community, at home and abroad, it is widely considered as a second national anthem to La Dessalinienne and the song has recorded several different versions.

 Haiti did not have recorded music until 1937 when Jazz Guignard was recorded non-commercially.
 One of the most current popular Haitian artists is Wyclef Jean.
 His music is somewhat hip hop mixed with worldbeat.
 Haitian music has risen on TikTok such as konpa as it has been used in many videos with millions sharing videos of it dancing.

-Folk music
+Folk dance music

-Karabiyen
+Carabinier

-Karabiyen or Carabineer is a Haitian traditional dance style that is said to be created by Euphémie Daguilh, one of Dessalines's friend.
+Carabinier (or Karabinye) is a Haitian traditional dance style that is said to be created by Euphémie Daguilh, one of Dessalines' mistresses.
 The dance is said to be created for the Haitian soldiers during the Haitian Revolution, and meant to be danced with their carabine strap to their back, hence the name.
-Dessalines himself was an excellent karabiyen dancer according to oral and written tradition.
-Karabiyen is named after carabine straps which Haitian soldiers used during the Haitian revolution.
+Dessalines himself was an excellent karabinye dancer according to oral and written tradition.
+Karabinye is named after carabine straps which Haitian soldiers used during the Haitian revolution.